 Prior to this offering, there has been no public market for our common stock.
-In connection with this offering, we have applied to list our common stock for trading on the NYSE American under the symbol "GBSG."
-Although we expect our common stock to be listed on the NYSE American, there can be no assurance that an active trading market will develop.
+In connection with this offering, we have applied to list our common stock for trading on under the symbol "GBSG."
+Although we expect our common stock to be listed on , there can be no assurance that an active trading market will develop.